Particular/docs.particular.net/persistence/cosmosdb/defaultcontainer.include.md

 The container that is used by default for all incoming messages is specified via `DefaultContainer(..)`.
 When installers are enabled, this (default) container will be created if it doesn't exist.

-To opt-out from creating the default container either disable the installers or use
+To opt-out of creating the default container, either disable the installers or use

 snippet: CosmosDBDisableContainerCreation